chessmotif/APLACA-with-ANTLRs/DOC/README.txt

 		a comment*/

 >>>>>>>RESOURCES AND TOOLS USED<<<<<<<
 The APLACA interpreter makes use of ANTLR 3.2.
-It also uses code based on code snippets from the tutorial "Creating your own programming language with ANTLR", by B. Kiers.
+It also includes code based on code snippets from the tutorial "Creating your own programming language with ANTLR", by Bart Kiers.
 The following resources were referred to in the making of this project:

 	Niemann, T. Lex and Yacc Tutorial.
 Retrieved from http://epaperpress.com/lexandyacc/